microsoft/r-server-campaign-optimization/CIG_Workflow.md

 Debra also uses an IDE to run R.  On your VM, R Tools for Visual Studio is installed.
 You will however have to either log in or create a new account for using this tool.
 If you prefer you can <a href="https://www.rstudio.com/products/rstudio/download3/" target="_blank">download and install RStudio</a> to your machine instead.

-You can also execute the code on your local computer if you wish, but you must first
-<a href=#local" data-toggle="modal" data-target="modal">prepare both the VM and your computer</a>.
+You can also execute the code on your local computer if you wish, but you must first <a href="#local" data-toggle="modal"> prepare both the VM and your computer</a>.

 <!-- Configure Local Computer -->
 <div id="local" class="modal fade" role="dialog">